EGR304-2025-F-101/team101.github.io/docs/03-User-Needs-and Benchmarking.md

 ### Categories with Important - Must Needs

 1. **Efficiency**
-The device needs to reduce household water use.
+-The device needs to reduce household water use.
-The device needs to avoid watering during rain/saturation.
+-The device needs to avoid watering during rain/saturation.
-**Main Need:** *The device needs to water lawns efficiently and conserves water/power resources.*
+-Main Need: *The device needs to water lawns efficiently and conserves water/power resources.*

 3. **Convenience & Usability**
-The device should be easy to install.
+-The device should be easy to install.
-The device should requires minimal parts/components.
+-The device should requires minimal parts/components.
-The device has an intuitive app/user interface.
+-The device has an intuitive app/user interface.
-**Main Need:** *The device should be simple and accessible for all users.*
+-Main Need: *The device should be simple and accessible for all users.*

-4. **Durability & Reliability**
+5. **Durability & Reliability**
 The device needs to work well in outdoor conditions.
 The device needs to have backup power options.
 The device needs to resists WiFi or server interruptions.
-**Main Need:** *The device needs to be reliable in all environments.*
+Main Need: *The device needs to be reliable in all environments.*

-5. **Cost & Sustainability**
+6. **Cost & Sustainability**
 The device needs to be affordable.
 The device needs to reduces water bills.
 The device uses renewable energy (solar).
-**Main Need:** *The device needs to be cost-effective and environmentally friendly.*
+Main Need: *The device needs to be cost-effective and environmentally friendly.*

-6. **Smart Features**
+7. **Smart Features**
 The device integrates its system with smart homes (Alexa or Google).
 The device can track and report water usage.
 The device can adapt/adjust to soil moisture levels.
-**Main Need:** *The device needs to be intelligent and adaptable.*
+Main Need: *The device needs to be intelligent and adaptable.*

 ## Prioritization of Needs (Weighted)